PaulDanielML/MuJoCo_RL_UR5/README.md

 # MuJoCo Simulation Setup of a UR5 robot arm for Reinforcement Learning

 ## Work in progress!
-Current training setup iteration: IT3 <br> Next TO-DO: Use depth data from observations for training, let agent choose the grasping height
+Current training setup iteration: IT4 <br> Next TO-DO: Increase number of objects, pile them on top of each other

 **Author:** Paul Daniel (pdd@mp.aau.dk)